Copper Network

 Full unbundling

-this gives Operators access to the entire frequency band of the twisted pair, and therefore to both voice and xDSL flows.
+This gives Operators access to the entire frequency band of the twisted pair, and therefore to both voice and xDSL flows.
 In this case, IP telephony, internet and television access, and Video on Demand (VOD) services, are managed exclusively by the Operator who has subscribed to unbundling.
 This Operator is the only point of contact with the end customer.

 Partial unbundling

-this gives Operators access to the high frequency band of the twisted pair, and therefore only to xDSL flows.
+This gives Operators access to the high frequency band of the twisted pair, and therefore only to xDSL flows.
 This allows data transmission and related services such as the internet, Voice over Internet Protocol (VoIP), television, and Video On Demand (VOD).
 Orange retains the low frequency of the twisted pair used for analogue voice transmission.
 The subscriber retains their telephone subscription with Orange, and internet and data services are provided and billed by the Operator who has entered into partial unbundling.

 Orange Wholesale France is also offering a DSL Access service built on the network managing the Orange xDSL flows and that allows Operators, particularly in areas with no unbundling, to offer VoIP, internet and television services to their end customers.